FREE TESTS

 Muy pronto...

-The content we’ll cover in this skill applies to any kind of writing, not just the GRE RLA extended response.
+The content we’ll cover in this section applies to any kind of writing, not just your GED RLA extended response.
+Here, you’ll learn the basics of sentence structure, hallmarks of strong writing, common syntactical errors, and how to connect ideas.

 Practice Quiz

-Even if you’ve never heard these terms before, you’ve 100% written simple, complex, and compound sentences.
-Before we review what each one is, there are two terms you 100% need to know.
+Even if you’ve never heard these terms before, you’ve certainly written simple, compound, and complex sentences.
+Before we review what each one is, there are two terms you need to know.

 • Independent Clause: A group of words containing a subject and a verb that makes a complete thought.
 It can stand on its own as a complete sentence.